Skip to main content

 Unlock the value of data

 Data is critical for success, particularly in the age of open banking.
-A plethora of opportunities exist for firms to use digital transformation to break down organizational data silos and generate individualized insights that advisers can use to deliver relevant advice, in the moment.
+A plethora of opportunities exist for firms to use digital transformation to break down organisational data silos and generate individualised insights that advisers can use to deliver relevant advice, in the moment.

 It’s important not to forget the human element of transformation in this context.
 Research by NewVantage Partners shows that organisations often fail to achieve transformational results (<30%) largely due to people, culture and leadership challenges (>90%*).5 Therefore it’s vital that wealth management firms are business-led, people-powered and needs-driven, to sustainably and pragmatically deliver client value and centricity.